BerkeleyHCI/edg-ide/ide-getting-started.md

 Repeat the add block flow with the `Pj_102a` barrel jack connector (you can search for `BarrelJack`), and the  `SwdCortexTargetHeader` (you can search for `swd` to find all the SWD connectors).

-Note that you'll have to give the barrel jack a voltage specification.
+Note that the inserted code for the barrel jack connector also has a, `voltage_out=RangeExpr()`.
+In general, the block insertion action will find required parameters (that don't have defaults) of blocks and insert them as arguments for you to fill out.
+Here, RangeExpr() means this parameter takes a range-valued (think numerical intervals) expression.
-Parameterization can only be done in the code editor.
+Parameter values can only be set in the code editor.
-We're going to arbitrarily pick 5 volts with a ±10% tolerance, so change the line of code to
+We'll arbitrarily pick 5 volts with a ±10% tolerance, so change the line of code to

 ```python
 self.jack = self.Block(Pj_102a(voltage_out=5*Volt(tol=0.10)))